We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 You know that fluttering feeling in your stomach before you give a toast?
 Or the sudden loss of appetite that comes with upsetting news?
-That’s your brain communicating with your gut’s microbiota, or more scientifically known as the gut-brain axis.
+That’s your brain communicating with your gut’s microbiota, or more scientifically known as the

 And it goes both ways.
 Your gut’s microbiota can also talk to your brain.
 In fact, recent studies show that consuming probiotics may help improve your mood and smarts.